*Updated March, 2019*

 Vallarta Botanical Gardens is not, at least in my experience, your average Botanical Garden.
-Having been born and raised in England where visiting formal gardens (both private and public) is simply a way of life and also having lived near to the famous Butchart Gardens in Victoria, Canada I thought I knew what to expect.
+Having been born and raised in England where visiting formal gardens (both private and public) is a regular event and also having lived near the famous Butchart Gardens in Victoria, Canada I thought I knew what to expect.
 I was wrong.

-A visit to Vallarta Botanical Gardens was on our list of things we wanted to do before leaving Puerto Vallarta so on a lovely sunny day in January we packed up our cameras and jumped on a bus heading south.
-Luckily when we boarded the bus we had mentioned we were going to the gardens because there is really very little signage on the main road and we would have easily missed our stop.
+A visit to Vallarta Botanical Gardens is one of the top things to do in Puerto Vallarta with good reason.
+So, on a lovely sunny day in January we packed up our cameras and jumped on a bus heading south.
+After a scenic 35 minute drive we arrived.

 Heading down a small hill from the road we found the entrance where we were greeted by very friendly and professional garden staff.
-They presented us with a map and placed a bright yellow sticker on our shirts in exchange for the $60 pesos entrance fee and also highly recommended we use bug repellent (which they also sell if you forget to bring your own).
+They presented us with a map of the gardens and placed a bright yellow sticker on our shirts in exchange for the 200 pesos entrance fee.

 Vallarta Botanical Gardens Map